Magical Drop F: Daibōken Mo Rakujyanai!

-is a 1999 puzzle video game developed by Sakata SAS and published by Data East for the PlayStation.
+is a 1999 puzzle video game by Data East for the PlayStation.
 It is the fourth entry in the Magical Drop series.
 In the game, the player takes control of one of several characters and battle against opponents.
-Gameplay is similar to previous entries but with the addition of an role-playing (RPG) mode; the player controls Justice on a journey to find seven Magical Drops scattered across the land, traveling villages and challenging characters in battles to obtain items and power-ups.
+Gameplay is similar to previous entries but with the addition of a role-playing (RPG) mode; the player controls Justice on a journey to find seven Magical Drops scattered across the land, traveling villages and challenging characters in battles to obtain items and power-ups.

-Sakata SAS, a video game subsidiary of Japanese software developer SAS, had previously worked for Data East on a number of projects across multiple platforms such as the Tantei Jingūji Saburō series prior to Magical Drop F: Daibōken Mo Rakujyanai!.
 The game was directed by Masayuki Yoroki and produced by Hiromichi Nakamoto, with Tatsumi Sugiura acting as planner.
 Daibōken Mo Rakujyanai! garnered generally favorable reception from critics, most of which reviewed it as an import title.
 Its music and updated aesthetics were later used in Magical Drop for WonderSwan (1999), released for the WonderSwan.
+It was followed by Magical Drop V (2012).

 Gameplay

 Magical Drop F: Daibōken Mo Rakujyanai! is a puzzle game where the player takes control of one of several characters named after a tarot card, battling against computer-controlled opponents.
 Gameplay is similar to previous entries in the Magical Drop series; the objective is to clear the screen from a stack of constantly advancing colored 'drops' that descend from the top of the playfield.
 Drops can be picked up and dropped by the player's character, which is placed at the bottom of the screen, and they disappear when three or more of the same color are put together on a single column.
 Chains are formed either when a single drop caused a chain reaction or when more than one group of drops are cleared in quick succession.
 Forming chains cause the opponent's stack to descend faster.

 One notable addition is the introduction of character-specific special power-up items, of which there are three that gives the players unique abilities during gameplay.
 The game replaces adventure mode from Magical Drop III with a role-playing (RPG) mode; the player controls Justice on a journey to find seven Magical Drops scattered across the land, traveling villages and challenging characters in battles to obtain items and power-ups.
 The game is over once a player is defeated when the stack of drops hits the bottom.